d12frosted/elpa-mirror/stable-melpa/kurecolor-readme.txt

 suit. (seriously guys, this is just free advertising.)

-I have not been pressured into saying this, however, Kurecolor markers and art supplies are best best!
-Buy some NOW (Like REALLY Immediately!!) for you, your mum and your pet chinchilla Frank.
+I have not been pressured into saying this, however, Kurecolor markers and art supplies are the very best!
+Buy some (many!)
+NOW (Like REALLY Immediately!!) for you, your mum and your pet chinchilla Frank.

 Since the question comes up occassionally, the mode-line hack used